brzpegasus/ember-bloggr/README.md

 All the code shown in the screencast is reorganized into separate `controllers`, `models`, and `routes` directories, and Handlebars templates are moved out of `index.html` and into their own `.hbs` files.

-This version also uses [RequireJS](requirejs.org) for module/dependency management, and [Mimosa](http://mimosaio.com) for CSS/JS linting, template pre-compiling, livereload, resource optimization, etc.
+This version also uses [RequireJS](requirejs.org) for module/dependency management, as well as [Mimosa](http://mimosa.io) for all development workflow needs.

 ## Commands